binipringle/evidence/_texts/1-condensedoutline.md

 - Rule 105 Limiting Evidence
 - Rule 106 Remainder of or Related Statements
 - Rule 201 Judicial Notice of Adjudicative Facts
-- Rule 901a Authentication
-- Rule 105 Limiting Instructions
 - Burden of Proof
 - Rule 301 Presumptions in Civil Cases
 - Rule 402 Admissibility of Relevant Evidence
 - Rule 401 Definition of Relevant Evidence
 - Rule 403 Prejudice
+- Rule 404a1 General Prohibition of Character Evidence
+- Rule 404a2 The Mercy Rule
+- Rule 404b1 and 404b2 Other Crimes Wrongs or Acts
+- Rule 407 Subsequent Remedial Measures
+- Rule 408 Compromise Offers and Negotiations
 - Rule 611 Control by the Court and Leading Questions
 - Rule 607 Witness Impeachment
 - Rules 601 602 603 Witness Competency
 - Bias
 - Rule 613 Prior Inconsistent Statement
 - Rule 608 Witness Impeachment for Character for Untruthfulness
-- Rule 404a1 General Prohibition of Character Evidence
-- Rule 404a2 The Mercy Rule
-- Rule 404b1 and 404b2 Other Crimes Wrongs or Acts
-- Rule 407 Subsequent Remedial Measures
-- Rule 408 Compromise Offers and Negotiations
 - Rules 801 and 802 Hearsay
 - Exceptions to the Rule Against Hearsay
 - Rule 803 1 Present Sense Impression